The following professionals lent their expertise to this article:

 Types of Aid:

-• Payment Plans: Students can spread tuition payments over time with Flywire.
+• Payment Plans: Students can pay their tuitions over time through Flywire.

-• Financial Aid: Students can explore grants, scholarships, and federal loans.
-(A FAFSA form is required).
+• Financial Aid: Including grants, scholarships, and federal loans.

 FIND PROGRAMS NEAR YOU: